zendframework/zf2-documentation/docs/languages/en/modules/zendservice.windows-azure.table.rst

     */
    public $<property name in PHP>;

-Let's see how to define a propety "Age" as an integer on Windows Azure table storage:
+Let's see how to define a property "Age" as an integer on Windows Azure table storage:

 .. _zendservice.windowsazure.storage.table.entities.enforced.schema-property-sample: